mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 #### Generalisation / Pattern recognition

 Present in the work of Te to find patterns and to duplicate them in different situations.
+2019-05-08-te - With prompting from parent the child is able to recognise, duplicate and alter the update code for accepting left and right key input to change character x-axis velocity.
+After update and test iterations they change this to up and down key input to update y-axis velocity.
-Find another example of a child doing this.
+NOTE - Ideally find another example of a child doing this.

 The 3M approach lends itself well to exploring pattern recognition as patterns are readily available to participants in starting code and the extra patches that are added.

 #### Sequencing / Algorithms.
  This is a relative weak point

+#### Commentary / Discussion

 A tactic that could be explored further is the value of reflective practices to back up CTs being found in the wild.
 This possibility is explored in more detail in the next chapter of results.